AsmaaAlrefae/AIArtathon2/README.md

 *__Vadim Epstein Projcet__: https://github.com/eps696/aphantasia

-*"__Aphantasia__: is the inability to visualize mental images, the deprivation of visual dreams
+*"__Aphantasia__: is the inability to visualize mental images, the deprivation of visual dreams"